 With nearly a year of strict lockdowns and the introduction of working from home, most burglars were put out of their jobs due to the pandemic.
-Domestic burglaries plummeted 30% in 2020, as homes were no longer left empty during the day.
-However, things have quickly changed with the loosening of restrictions, as more people head back into the office and spend more time away from home, thieves are returning to their old habits.
+Domestic burglaries plummeted by 30% in 2020, as homes were no longer empty during the day.
+However, things have quickly changed with the loosening of restrictions; as more people head back into the office and spend more time away from home, thieves are returning to their old habits.
 Whilst burglaries naturally rise during winter months as the days are darker, burglaries have already risen 10% before winter has even begun.
 Some reports claim home burglaries have risen a staggering 33% between January 2021 and September 2021.

 More so, roughly 20% of people have innocently written the dates of arrangements or holidays on parties or calendars, which tells intruders dates the home will be empty.
 An intruder could enter your home, find this information, and then schedule when they will return to steal bulkier items.
-Studies have also found around 15% of people surveyed have left keys on the outside of their door whilst letting themselves into their home.
+Studies have also found around 15% of people surveyed have left keys on the outside of their door whilst letting themselves into their homes.
 Simple mistakes like these can allow keys to be snatched, meaning a stranger has complete access to your space.

-A useful feature of GPS trackers is the ability to geofence, this allows you to draw an area on a map, in which you will be immediately notified if the item being tracked leaves or enters this area.
+A useful feature of GPS trackers is the ability to geofence; this allows you to draw an area on a map, in which you will be immediately notified if the item being tracked leaves or enters this area.
 This allows homeowners to set up geofences around their homes and be the first to know if any belongings go missing.
-In the unfortunate case of a burglary, GPS tracking information can also be given to police and insurance companies, to support your case in filing a report or making a claim.
-GPS trackers are undoubtedly one of the most useful gadgets on the market which can provide a very important sense of peace in a home.
+In the unfortunate case of a burglary, GPS tracking information can also be given to police and insurance companies to support your case in filing a report or making a claim.
+GPS trackers are undoubtedly one of the most useful gadgets on the market, which can provide a very important sense of peace in a home.